 Here are seven representative routes which will give the curious rider a taste of the delights on offer; three in the Quantocks and four in Exmoor.
 It’s to the Quantock’s credit - and testament to its bridleway network - that the rides hardly intersect despite its diminutive size.
 The truly masochistic could ride all three Tours and only see their own tyre marks for a few hundred metres.
 And there’s still room further south to explore.

 The Exmoor Tours are a little more spread out, but there’s some astonishingly good riding peppered all over the place.
 There are relatively easy rides all the way through to lung-busters which seem to cover deceptively few miles, until you look at the altitude gains.
-And there are plenty of little towns and villages which serve as somewhere to grab refreshments en route - and if there’s not, there’s usually a decent pub a mere stone’s throw away.
+There are also plenty of little towns and villages which serve as somewhere to grab refreshments en route - and if there’s not, there’s usually a decent pub a mere stone’s throw away.
 So take a trip to the West Country and point your bike along some of the best trails the country has to offer!

 This is a toughie.
-Only 37 kilometres (23 miles) long, but it packs a wallop as far as climbing is concerned.
+Only 36 kilometres (22 miles) long, but it packs a wallop as far as climbing is concerned.
 You're either grinding up something steep, or hurtling down the other side of something steep.

 The rewards are immense though - fast, flow sections, wide open very fast sections (which then turn…

-This is a grand ride, taking in some choice trails both in the north Quantocks and in the Great Wood to the south.
+This is a grand ride, taking in some choice trails both in the North Quantocks and in the Great Wood to the south.